Classic Motorcycle Build

 In 1950, John Brockhouse replaced Ralph Rogers as president of the company.
 With continual yearly losses, the Indian Motorcycle Company went bankrupt and ceased operations in 1953.

 Since 1954, Indian Motorcycle has come back and gone out of business several times under different owners.
-They are currently part of Polaris Industries and are manufactured in Spirit Lake, Iowa.
+In 2010, they were purchased by Polaris Industries and are manufactured in Spirit Lake, Iowa.

 World's Fastest Indian Movie